Only the Best Local Guides

 Both Tej and Sonam speak a Bhutanese language called Dzongkha, and thus can translate to English even the complicated explanations of natural dye sources or special techniques when we meet weavers in remote villages.
 Bhutan is a small country and they know everyone!
 They can cajole anyone from monks to weavers, and festival dancers to cooks, into sharing their lives and experiences with us.

 Barou is the BTSA Africa expert.
-He was born in Segou, Mali, and leads trips to West Africa.
-There his extensive knowledge of the culture, languages, and his many friends and acquaintances make travel with him truly ‘behind-the-scenes’ adventures.
-His tours to Ghana receive rave reviews.
-See the trip listings for the dates of his latest Ghana adventure, and the Ghana Photo Gallery here.
+He was born in Segou, Mali, and previously led trips to West Africa.
+There his extensive knowledge of the culture, languages, and his many friends and acquaintances made travel with him truly ‘behind-the-scenes’ adventures.
+He occasionally leads tours to Ghana when there is enough interest.
+See the Ghana Photo Gallery here.

-Barou has lived in California for the past 21 years, with frequent visits to Mali to see his family.
-Because he speaks fluent French, English and Bambara (native language of Mali), he can talk to everybody and negotiate all situations.
+Because he speaks fluent French, English, and Bambara (the native language of Mali), he can talk to everybody and negotiate all situations.
 Barou makes instant friends everywhere he goes!

-Unfortunately it is now unsafe for tourists to travel to Mali, which is a fascinating country, but the Islamist groups have made it impossible.
+Unfortunately, it is now unsafe for tourists to travel to Mali, which is a fascinating country, but the Islamist groups have made it impossible.
 Many people who traveled with him in Mali have remarked how happy they are that they went before the problems started.
+Hopefully, Barou will be able to lead tours there sometime in the future.
+See the Mali Photo Gallery if you are interested in this fascinating country.

-Gerardo is BTSA Latin American expert and Tour Assistant.
+Gerardo is Behind the Scenes Adventures Latin American expert and Tour Assistant.
 “Retiring” from a long stint in the food industry, he decided he wanted to do something creative.
 A couple of years of art school were an inspiration, but ultimately he decided barbering was his thing!
 Now when he’s not traveling with BTSA, he buzzes interesting patterns, and ‘fades’ into his customers’ hair.

 He’s getting into textiles too!
 He learned to dye yarn at the Malabrigo factory in Uruguay.
-And in Buenos Aires, he found himself with a group of avid knitters and decided he should learn to knit.
-The result was a very cool blue-and-gold striped ‘man-muffler’ that impressed the other knitters, right.
+In Buenos Aires, he found himself with a group of avid knitters and decided he should learn to knit.
+The result was a very cool blue-and-gold striped ‘man-muffler’ that impressed the other knitters.

-Gerardo will be accompanying Cynthia on the Argentina & Uruguay 2023 knitting and cuisine tour.
+Gerardo will be accompanying Cynthia on future trips to Spanish-speaking destinations such as Argentina & Uruguay for the knitting and cuisine tour.
 Buenos Aires is one of his favorite places!

 Ali is the Behind the Scenes Morocco guide par excellence!
 Ali will not only relate the history of Morocco, but amuse you with his take on all aspects of his culture, from the King to marriage customs, culinary traditions, etiquette, and more.
-On every trip, Ali discovers more textile techniques and artisans’ workshops, and encourages the working masters to give demos for the BTSA groups.
+On every trip, Ali discovers more textile techniques and artisans’ workshops and encourages the working masters to give demos for the Behind the Scenes Adventures groups.

 Ali speaks French, Arabic and English, due to his decades of guide experience.
 He knows where to find the best djellabas and carpets, the sweetest dates and the crispest b’stilla.
 He is rather a ‘foodie’ also, so he gladly accommodates our secondary focus on the typical cuisine.
 Ali and Abdel often find local, non-touristic restaurants for us, with the most delicious food.